The Power of Concentration

 But our mission isn’t to avoid hard work or look for quick, unsustainable gains.
 Our mission is to add value and enhance the wealth of our clients with prudence over time.
 We’re confident that the best way to achieve the mission is to concentrate our efforts in the select few businesses that we believe can produce durable, above-average earnings growth, and then to own them over many years while their growth compounds.

 Select Growth calculations in the chart are based on the Tax-Exempt Institutional Equity Composite (TEIEC).
 The performance shown is compared to the Russell 1000® Growth Index (R1000G), a broad-based securities market index.
+The index will differ in characteristics, holdings, and sector weightings from that of the TEIEC.
+We expect the TEIEC to be overweight key growth sectors, including consumer, healthcare, and technology, and underweight highly cyclical sectors such as energy, materials, and financials.
 The Russell 1000® Growth Index is a subset of the Russell 1000® Index, a capitalization-weighted, price-only index which is made up of 1000 of the largest capitalized U.S.-domiciled companies and are included in the Russell 3000® Index.
 The Russell 1000® Growth Index measures the performance of those Russell 1000® Index companies with higher price-to-book ratios and higher forecasted growth values.
 Performance results prior to January 1, 2002, were measured against the S&P 500 Index.
 The benchmark was changed to be more representative of the composite strategy, however, information regarding the comparison to the S&P 500 is available upon request.
 Broad-based securities indexes are unmanaged and are not subject to fees and expenses typically associated with managed accounts or investment funds.
 Investments cannot be made directly in a broad-based securities index.
 Sands Capital Management may invest in securities not covered by the Russell 1000® Growth Index.